 2. the purchase is being used as an input or will be used to make a supply.

-To be treated as an input to make a supply, the purchase must not merely have a link to the supply.
+To be treated as an input to make a supply, the purchase must be used to make the supply and not merely have a link to the supply.

 Example : Professional services incurred to address IRAS queries on GST returns when taxable supplies were made